zodiac-signs-in-japanese

 Negative attributes: indecisive, overly meek

-Interestingly, the Japanese zodiac often proclaims that the Sheep is least compatible with the Ox, despite their animal counterparts sharing the role of four-legged agricultural livestock.
+Interestingly, the Japanese zodiac often considers the Sheep as least compatible with the Ox, despite their animal counterparts both being four-legged agricultural livestock.

-Like the animal, the zodiac Sheep is said to be peace-loving and group-focused, as well as quite artistically gifted.
-But while obedience is a wanted trait in the actual animal, it can be a detriment to the zodiac Sheep who may be overly uncertain about themselves.
+Like the animal, the Sheep is said to be peace-loving and group-focused, as well as artistically gifted.
+But while obedience is a desirable trait in the actual animal, a Sheep person may be perceived as overly uncertain about themselves.

 Positive attributes: clever, versatile, resourceful